emarsden/dash-mpd-cli/doc/src/rewriting.md

 probably not the easiest to use.
 Possible alternatives which we might move to in future version of
 dash-mpd-cli:

-- Saxon-HE, free Java software (MPL v2) which implements XSLT 3.0
+- Saxon-HE, free Java software (MPL v2) which implements XPath v3.1 and XSLT v3.0

 - A generic filter interface implemented as a pipe